awesomething/HobbyDutch/README.md

 <h3>When the pandemic hit, a lot of people became depressed because of social distance and isolation.</h3>
 <h3>Research shows that loneliness is the number 2 reason for depression and suicidal tendencies.</h3>
-<h3>Majorly, you signly, select your hobbies and save your profile.</h3>
 <h3>The mistake that "if you build it, people would come".
 You need to engage with users in your online communities.</h3>
 <h3>It was just a fun project and maybe it could help connect people online</h3>